 In business, vertical integration means a whole supply chain of the company is controlled and owned by the organization.
-Thus, making it possible to control each step through consumers. in the digital world, vertical integration happens when a company can control the primary access points to acquire data from consumers.
+Thus, making it possible to control each step through customers. in the digital world, vertical integration happens when a company can control the primary access points to acquire data from consumers.

 Google vertical integration explained